thumbor/thumbor/docs/configuration.rst

 ALLOW\_OLD\_URLS
 ~~~~~~~~~~~~~~~~

-This option specifies that the format prior to [[3.0.0-release-changes]]
+This option specifies that the format prior to `3.0.0 release changes`_
 should be allowed.
 It defaults to True.

 **THIS OPTION IS DEPRECATED AND WILL DEFAULT TO FALSE IN THE NEXT